-Our AJAS delegates are supported by community grants from Boeing.
-And in past years, they have also been supported by Pacific Northwest National Laboratory, Vulcan, and Schweitzer Engineering Laboratories.
+Our AJAS delegates have been supported by community grants from The Boeing Company, Pacific Northwest National Laboratory, Vulcan, and Schweitzer Engineering Laboratories.

 AJAS is a National Honor Society for students who have completed exemplar scientific research projects while attending high school.
 It the only honor society for pre-college research scientists.
 Each affiliated (city, state, or regional) Academy of Science nominates their top high school science researchers and these students are invited to our conference.